-In 1797 British General Ralph Abercromby and Admiral Henry Harvey, with 68 vessels and a force of 7,000 men, attacked Puerto Rico.
+In 1797 British General Ralph Abercromby and Admiral Henry Harvey attacked Puerto Rico with 68 vessels and a force of 7,000 men.
 After 13 days of fighting, Captain General Don Ramón de Castro and his forces successfully repelled the attack.
 The British suffered 107 casualties with another 124 soldiers captured.
 Almost 400 British soldiers surrendered during the battle.
-The Spanish suffered 75 casualties with another 56 soldiers captured.
-Only 18 Spanish soldiers surrendered.^{[26] [27]} Confirmation of actual troop strength is unattainable since only Spanish and Puerto Rican sources are available. ^[28] After that the British never mounted another large scale attack on Puerto Rico.
+The Spanish suffered 75 casualties with another 56 soldiers captured while only 18 Spanish soldiers surrendered.
+Confirmation of actual troop strength is unattainable since only Spanish and Puerto Rican sources are available.
+[25][26] After that attack the British never mounted another major attack on Puerto Rico.

 El Morro's last active fight occurred during a naval bombardment by the United States Navy during the 1898 Spanish-American War.
 This action ended the age of naval warfare in the Caribbean, at least in the classical sense.
-During the Spanish-American War, the castle was attacked at least three times by American naval forces with th largest being the Bombardment of San Juan on May 12, 1898.
-The war ended with the signing of the Treaty of Paris, in which Spain ceded ownership of Puerto Rico, Cuba, Guam, and the Philippines to the United States.^[29]
+During the Spanish-American War, the castle was attacked at least three times by American naval forces with the largest being the Bombardment of San Juan on May 12, 1898.
+The war ended with the signing of the Treaty of Paris, in which Spain ceded the ownership of Puerto Rico, Cuba, Guam, and the Philippines to the U.S. [27]

-San Cristobal
+San Cristóbal

 Attacks by the English in 1598 and the Dutch in 1625 forced the Spaniards to expand the defense system of San Juan.
-They lengthened the city walls and built an artillery platform, named San Cristóbal, on top of a hill to the east of El Morro.
-Named after Saint Christopher, the patron saint of land travelers, the Castillo San Cristóbal (Construction Started 1634) was built to protect San Juan from attack by land from the east.
-It is a three level fortification with most work on the fort occurring over a 25 year period.
+They lengthened the city walls and built a small artillery platform (Construction Started 1634) named San Cristóbal on top of a hill to the east of El Morro.
+Named after Saint Christopher, the patron saint of land travelers, the Castillo San Cristóbal was built to protect San Juan from attack by land from the east.
+It is a three level fortification with most work on the fort occurring between 1765 and 1790.
 However, the series of outer defenses took over 150 years to complete.
-Since the entire 27 acres of land that encompasses the city of Old San Juan lay within its walls, San Cristobal is the largest single fort built by the Spanish in the New World.
+[25] Since the entire 27 acres of land that encompasses the city of Old San Juan lay within its walls, San Cristóbal is the largest single fort built by the Spanish in the New World.

-The Chief Engineer (Irishman Tomás O'Reilly) followed the basic outline of a French Vauban-style fortification with walls over 150 feet straight up from the Atlantic shoreline and in some places up to 50ft thick.
+Spanish army Colonel Tomás O'Daly (Irish by birth) was the Chief Engineer and followed the basic outline of a French Vauban-style fortification.
+The walls are over 150 ft straight up from the Atlantic shoreline and in some places up to 50 ft thick.
 It features triangular shaped bastions and a "Defense in Depth" strategy prevalent during the era.
 San Cristóbal contained a deep dry moat and a series of tunnels which provided protection to the soldiers from enemy fire allowing safe movement of troops, weapons and supplies.
 With this "Defense in Depth" strategy, soldiers could engage the enemy before they got to the city gate if attacked by land.

-Gunpowder could be placed in tunnels that ran under the attacking enemy lines which could be exploded if needed.
-These counter-mining tunnels would destroy parts of the battlefield and block the enemy from accessing the fort through them.^{[26][30]} The main plaza of San Cristóbal is where troops drilled, were inspected and assembled for different events.
+Gunpowder could also be placed in tunnels that ran under the attacking enemy lines which could be exploded if needed.
+These counter-mining tunnels would destroy parts of the battlefield and block the enemy from accessing the fort.
+[28] The main plaza of San Cristóbal is where troops drilled, were inspected and assembled for different events.
 Eleven casemates, large vaulted rooms designed with gun ports for cannons, border the plaza.
-Casemates also housed living areas, storage areas, the kitchen and latrine with the arch in the ceiling providing strength for the gun desks above.
+Casemates also housed living areas, storage areas, the kitchen and latrine with the arch in the ceiling providing strength for the gun decks above.
 Thick-walled gunpowder magazines were built near the plaza and were designed to provide a good gunpowder storage area.
 Ramps provided access to the main firing battery and to the dry moat.